from IPython import display

 return render_template('view.html',

-= random_messages(1))
+messages = random_messages(1))

 # add a slider that allows users to change the num. of messages displayed